symfony/symfony-docs/reference/forms/types/integer.rst

 looks like a text box, except that - if the user's browser supports HTML5
 - it will have some extra front-end functionality.

-This field has different options on how to handle input values that aren't integers.
+This field has different options on how to handle input values that are not integers.
 By default, all non-integer values (e.g. 6.78) will round down (e.g. 6).